mauricemanktelow/Prep4Translit/README.md

 Download a copy of the program and put it in a folder on your computer and run the program in the normal way (by clicking on the file name).

 Hopefully the program will be intuitive/self explanatory.

+N.B.When attempting to run the program security warnings may appear as this is open source software and not developed by a big organisation with budgets to purchase expensive licences.

 ##Methodology
 To identify the words / phrases which need transliteration the program uses a range of unicode values.
 Four standard sets are provided: